 What are the most important features of employer

-Gabor Szabo started the poll for Perl developers What are the 8 most important features of an employer or a job opportunity for you?.
+May 09, 2010 -Gabor Szabo started the poll for Perl developers What are the 8 most important features of an employer or a job opportunity for you?.
 Here are my answers with comments sorted by priority:

 -